georg-wolflein/chesscog/README.md

    docker run -it -p 8888:8888 -p 9999:9999 chesscog
    ```

-   Open a browser to [http://localhost:8888](http://localhost:8888) which will display Jupyter lab running in the Docker container.
+   Open a browser to [http://localhost:8888](http://localhost:8888) which will display Jupyter lab running in the Docker container (the password is `chesscog`).
 Simply open a terminal in Jupyter lab and run the remaining instructions in this README.

 ### Downloading the dataset and models

-Then, to download and split the dataset, run:
+To download and split the dataset, run:

 ```bash
 python -m chesscog.data_synthesis.download_dataset